 - «Master of Arts (MA) in Politikwissenschaft der Universität Luzern»

 In Lucerne and in Ottawa, all required courses are taught in English.
-Admission to the Dual Master’s Degree programme therefore requires a good command of English.
-The recommended level within the European Language Portfolio is C1 (e.g. Cambridge Certificate of Advanced English).
+Admission to the Dual Master’s Degree programme therefore requires a good command of English (see the section on “Application and Admission” for details).
 Students are free to add one or two courses that are taught in another language (German or French) to their study programme if they have the necessary command of that language.

 Pursuing the Dual Master’s Degree programme in Lucerne and in Ottawa allows you to get familiar with two different academic environments and two approaches to research in political science in Europe as well as North America.
 This, together with the fact that all courses are taught in English – the “lingua franca” of the (social) sciences – makes the programme especially suitable for students who may be considering pursuing a scientific career.
 It is the perfect stepping-stone for conducting a PhD in Political Science.